University of Lucknow: History

 In 1905, the Government handed over to Canning College the extensive walled garden of about 90 acres located north of the river Gomti, known as Badshah Bagh.
 This garden was originally a garden house of the glorious Nasir-ud-din Haider, Padshah-e-Awadh, the second King of Awadh (1827-1837).
-After the pacification of Awadh, it became the Lucknow residence of the Maharaja of Kapurthala, who had purchased Badshah Bagh from the British government at an auction for a nominal price of Rs.
+After the pacification of Awadh, it became the Lucknow residence of the Maharaja of Kapurthala, Randhir Singh of Kapurthala who had purchased Badshah Bagh from the British government at an auction for a nominal price of Rs.
 35,000 after the Mutiny (freedom struggle).
 The Maharaja later leased 90 acres of the garden land to Canning College for just ₹3 as annual rent.
 Some remains in the garden, such as the old royal building Lal Baradari, the tall and beautiful gates, and the canal, remind us of its historicity.

 The Lal Baradari is a historic architectural gem in Lucknow University, showcasing Indo-Islamic style.

-GN Chakravarti, Pro-Vice-Chancellor of Banaras Hindu University, was appointed the first Vice-Chancellor of Lucknow University on 16 December 1920.
-The first academic session began in July 1921, and the first convocation was held in October 1922."The Temple of learning, the foundation of which we have laid, should draw teachers from all parts of the world inspired by the sacred mission of bringing wisdom where there is ignorance, light where there is darkness, and peace where there is strife.
-This was the old ideal of the university and must ever remain the true ideal of a living University."

-— Gyanendra Nath Chakravarty, First Vice-Chancellor of Lucknow University, during his speech on the passing of the Lucknow University Act in 1920, in the Legislative Council.The implementation of the new building scheme was made possible due to a special grant from the Government, proceeds from the sale of the old building at Kaiserbagh, and the munificence of Maharaja Sir Bhagwati Singh of Balrampur.
+The implementation of the new building scheme was made possible due to a special grant from the Government, proceeds from the sale of the old building at Kaiserbagh, and the munificence of Maharaja Sir Bhagwati Singh of Balrampur.
 The construction plans were entrusted to the well-known architect Sir Swinton Jacob, who prepared an impressive design in the Indo-Saracenic style.

+Sir Mohammad Ali Mohammad Khan, Raja of Mahmudabad, who played a leading role in the establishment of the University of Lucknow.